 Select Delete selected or all entries from the table.
 MAC Address The MAC address is listed here.
 Delete Selected Delete the selected MAC address from the list.
 Delete All Delete all entries from the MAC address filtering table.
-Export Click "Export" to save a copy of the MAC filtering table.
-A new window will pop up for you to select a location to save the file.
+Click "Export" to save MAC address filtering as a file to your local computer.